Interstate Compact for Adult Offender Supervision

 How it Works

 Supervising authority initiates request process

-To start the request process, the supervising authority must believe it would be in the best interest of an offender and public safety to transfer supervision.
+To start the request process, the supervising authority must believe it would be in the best interest of the individual under supervision and public safety to transfer supervision.

-The offender needs to meet the following eligibility criteria:
+The supervisee needs to meet the following eligibility criteria: